‘If I were to remain silent, I’d be guilty of complicity.’

 Tickets: Open to the public

-Moderator: Doireann Ansbro, ICCL Senior Policy and Research Officer; with more to be announced
+Moderator: Doireann Ansbro, ICCL Senior Policy and Research Officer

 The Irish Council For Civil Liberties, Ireland’s leading independent human rights NGO, is hosting an online training on the right to protest.
 Interested in how to plan or attend a protest?
 Wondering how COVID restrictions have affected your right to protest?
 Do the Black Lives Matter and Climate Strike movements have you wondering how you can get involved and raise your voice for a better future?
 Legal experts will answer these questions and more!